 In early 1777, Alexander Scammell revived his romance with his dear Nabby by paying her several visits.
 On March 22, 1777, he followed up the visit with a love letter from Exeter, N.H.
 He was by then a colonel, raising a regiment in New Hampshire for the defense of Ticonderoga, which British General Burgoyne was expected to attack.

 In his letter, Alexander Scammell begged her to change her mind and support her country by marrying him before he left for Ticonderoga.
 If she consented, he wrote, he would fly to her ‘on the wings of Love’ and they could enjoy nuptial bliss for a week or so before he took the field.

-Nabby didn’t consent, and the war turned for the worse at Ticonderoga.
+The war took a turn for the worse at Ticonderoga.
 The British recaptured the fort in July 1777 and Alexander Scammell evacuated with his regiment.
 Two months later he was involved in some of the heaviest fighting of the war at the Battles of Saratoga.

 The fall of 1777 was the last he heard from his love object.
 He spent the bitter winter of 1777-78 with Washington at Valley Forge, where he was appointed adjutant general of the Continental Army.
 He hoped for leave to visit Nabby in Medford, but his duties prevented him.

 On June 28, 1778, Alexander Scammell distinguished himself once again in battle – this time at Monmouth.
 The British were evacuating Philadelphia, and Washington ordered Gen. Charles Lee to attack.
 Lee refused.

 Washington and Scammell took command, rallied the troops and held the field.
 Washington said, ‘the man who inspired us to do our full duty was Alexander Scammell.’
 He then ordered Scammell to arrest Lee.